hotosm/fmtm/INSTALL.md

    Click the drop down arrow on the top right of the navigation bar and select My Settings.

-2. Register your FMTM instance to OAuth 2 applications.
+2. Register your FieldTM instance to OAuth 2 applications.

    Put your login redirect url as `http://127.0.0.1:7051/osmauth` if running locally, or for production replace with https://{YOUR_DOMAIN}/osmauth